jodhi/enjoybogor/README.md

 Enjoy Bogor
 =====================

-need attention:
--include src image & lat&lng in database
--menu can be included in menu_restaurant.ph
+use trello
+project status: in progress

 EnjoyBogor, Single Page Application for traveler in bogor built with Ionic framework.

-front-end made with ionic framework v3 back-end made with php&mysql
+front-end made with ionic framework v2 back-end made with php&mysql - RESTFUL API

 ## Using this project